Indifference pricing of pure endowments in a regime-switching market model: Derivation of the HJB equation

 For the sake of clarity, we show how to obtain a formal derivation of the HJB equation \eqref{VHJB} associated to the problem with the insurance derivative.
 To this aim, we apply the Bellman's dynamic programming principle that, in this context, it is formulated as follows. \begin{proposition}[Bellman optimality principle] Let $(t,w,\lambda,i) \in [0,T] \times \R \times \Rp \times \mathcal{X}$.
 Then, for $t \leq t+h \leq T$ and $\Pi \in {\mathcal{A}_t}$, we have

 where $V$ is the value function introduced in \eqref{Vuesp}.
-Moreover, equality holds in \eqref{PPDV} if, and only if, the arbitrary control $\Pi$ on the interval $[t,t+h]$ is optimal. \end{proposition} The idea is that if the insurer follows the optimal strategy on $[t,T]$, her/his expected utility is at least as great as if she/he invests arbitrarily on $[t,t+h[$ and then optimally on $[t+h,T]$, for $h$ sufficiently small such that $t+h<T$.
-In the application of the dynamic programming principle, we must consider whether the policyholder survives from time $t$ until time $t+h$, as in \citep{YOUNGZAR}, \citep{YOUNGMOORE}, \citep{LUDYOUNG} and \citep{Young}.
+Moreover, equality holds in \eqref{PPDV} if, and only if, the arbitrary control $\Pi$ on the interval $[t,t+h]$ is optimal. \end{proposition} The idea is that if the insurer follows the optimal strategy on $[t,T]$, her/his expected utility is at least as great as if she/he invests arbitrarily on $[t,t+h)$ and then optimally on $[t+h,T]$, for $h$ sufficiently small such that $t+h<T$.
+In the application of the dynamic programming principle, we must consider whether the policyholder survives from time $t$ until time $t+h$, as in \citet{YOUNGZAR}, \citet{YOUNGMOORE}, \citet{LudkowskiYoung2008} and \citet{Young}.
 Consider an individual aged $l$, who is seeking to buy a pure endowment policy.
 For the rest of this section, we write $(l)$ to refer to this individual.
 For each $h$ such that $t+h<T$, if the individual $(l+t)$ survives for another $h$ years until time $t+h$, which happens with probability $_{h}p_{l+t}$, the insurer still faces the endowment risk on the time interval $[t+h,T]$.
 In this case, by \eqref{Vuesp}, the maximum expected utility derived by investing optimally on $[t+h,T]$ is $V(t+h,W_{t+h}^\Pi,\lambda_{t+h},X_{t+h})$.
 However, if the individual $(l+t)$ dies in $[t,t+h]$, an event that happens with probability $_{h}q_{l+t}$, then the insurer is not longer at risk for the endowment payout.
 Hence, by \eqref{Vbaruesp}, the maximum expected utility derived by investing optimally on $[t+h,T]$ is $\bar{V}(t+h,W_{t+h}^\Pi,X_{t+h})$.
-From \eqref{PPDV}, we have
+From \eqref{PPDV}, we have { } If we assume enough regularity conditions and appropriate integrability on the value functions and their derivatives, by applying It\^{o}'s formula and conditioning on $W_{t}^\Pi=w$, $\lambda_{t}=\lambda$ and $X_{t}=i$, we get